trevorvandenheuvel03/Imit8/README.md

 1. **Wallet Integration**: Users can connect their wallets to interact with the Imit8 platform.
 2. **Custom L1 Integration**: The platform operates on a custom Avalanche L1, ensuring low-cost and fast transactions.
 3. **Emoji Imitation Game**: Users imitate emojis, and their performance is rated by an ML model.
-4. **Social Wall**: User photos are displayed on a social wall to promote engagement and friendly competition.
+4. **Social Wall**: User photos are displayed on a social wall to promote engagement and friendly banter.
 5. **Token Rewards**: IMIT tokens are rewarded based on user performance, adding a financial incentive to the gamified experience.

 ## How to Get Started